-A Crawler stats request can consist of rolling time windows of spider stats, machine stats, queue stats, or all of them combined.
+A Crawler stats request can consist of rolling time windows of spider stats, machine stats, or both of them combined.
 The following examples serve to illustrate this.

 Spider

 Spider stats requests gather information about the crawl results from your cluster, and other information about the number of spiders running.